kurtsson/jekyll-multiple-languages-plugin/README.md

   work: Work
 ```

-  To access the `english` key, use one of these tag:
+  To access the `english` key, use one of these tags:

 ```liquid
 {% t global.english %}